 Microsoft Graph is the latest way of getting access to the many points of data and products inside Microsoft 365.
 There is a tremendous amount of data available in Office 365, Windows 10, and Enterprise Mobility and Security service.
-In addition to data, the Microsoft Graph also has many controls; in particular, creating teams and channels inside of Microsoft Teams.
-In this post, I’m going to cover the basics of APIs, how to get started with the Graph Explorer, and how to create an app registration so you can get started using Graph.
+In addition to data, the Microsoft Graph API also has many controls; in particular, creating teams and channels inside of Microsoft Teams.
+In this post, I’m going to cover the basics of APIs, how to get started with Graph Explorer, and how to create an app registration so you can get started using Graph API.

-Microsoft Graph Explained
+Microsoft Graph API Explained

 Microsoft Graph exposes REST APIs to access the data and make changes inside the different Microsoft 365 services.
 REST API stands for Representational State Transfer Application Programming Interface.
 This means that other developers don’t need to install a client library or additional components in order to interact with the Graph service.

 Developers can make calls to an HTTP endpoint to get data or to make a change.
 The developer doesn’t need to know what programming language the service is written in nor do they need to write their program in any specific language.
 REST APIs allow developers to code in any language they want in order to interact with the other service.